simpledotorg/simple-server/doc/wiki/dashboard-audit.md

 Hypertension patients registered during a month in `region_name`

 **How it's calculated**
-The number of patients registered at a facility that have at least one BP in the following 2 months after their registration month and where the patient:
+The number of patients registered at a facility registered at a facility during a month where the patient:
 + Is not deleted
 + Is hypertensive